Start your career off right.

 When does Sharp HealthCare hire new grad RNs?

-At Sharp, we offer the New Grad Nurse Residency Program three times a year, posting in January, June and October.
+At Sharp, we offer the New Grad Nurse Residency Program several times a year.
+Please check back for updates regarding future opportunities.

 Which units hire new grads?